-- Planning activity and processing performance in 2020/21 and the first three quarters of 2021/22 were impacted by the restrictions put in place due to the coronavirus pandemic.
-This should be borne in mind and caution should be taken when interpreting these figures and when making comparisons with other time periods. - There were 3,163 planning applications received in Northern Ireland (NI) during the third quarter of 2021/22; a decrease of nearly five percent on the previous quarter and down by nearly twelve percent on the same period a year earlier.
-This comprised 3,132 local, 30 major and one regionally significant application. - In the third quarter of 2021/22, 3,238 planning applications were decided upon; down by nearly one percent from the previous quarter but up by over eight percent from the same period a year earlier.
-Decisions were issued on 3,206 local and 32 major applications during the most recent quarter. - The average processing time for local applications brought to a decision or withdrawal during the first nine months of 2021/22 was 16.8 weeks across all councils.
-This exceeds the 15 week target and represents a decrease of 1.0 week from the same period a year earlier.
-Three of the 11 councils were within the 15 week target after the first nine months of 2021/22. - The average processing time for major applications brought to a decision or withdrawal during the first nine months of 2021/22 was 55.9 weeks across all councils.
-This represents a decrease of 5.9 weeks compared with the same period a year earlier but is still considerably higher than the 30 week target. - Across councils over 70% of enforcement cases were concluded within 39 weeks during the first nine months of 2021/22.
-This meets the statutory target of 70% and represents an increase from the rate reported for the same period in 2020/21 (69%).
-Individually, eight of the 11 councils were within target after the first nine months of 2021/22.
+- Planning activity and processing performance during 2020/21 and 2021/22 were impacted by the restrictions put in place due to the coronavirus pandemic.
+Also, during January and February of 2022 the Northern Ireland Planning Portal was inaccessible for a period of time.
+These factors should be borne in mind and caution taken when interpreting figures and when making comparisons with other time periods. - There were 3,061 planning applications received in Northern Ireland (NI) during the first quarter of 2022/23; a decrease of over three percent on the previous quarter and down by nearly twenty-three percent on the same period a year earlier.
+This comprised of 3,027 local and 34 major applications. - In the first quarter of 2022/23, 3,153 planning applications were decided upon; up by almost seven percent from the previous quarter but down by nearly nine percent from the same period a year earlier.
+Decisions were issued on 3,121 local and 32 major applications during the most recent quarter. - The average processing time for local applications brought to a decision or withdrawal during the first three months of 2022/23 was 16.6 weeks across all councils.
+This exceeds the 15 week target and represents an increase of 0.8 weeks from the same period a year earlier.
+Four of the 11 councils were within the 15 week target after the first three months of 2022/23. - The average processing time for major applications brought to a decision or withdrawal during the first three months of 2022/23 was 51.3 weeks across all councils.
+This represents a decrease of 2.3 weeks compared with the same period a year earlier but is still considerably higher than the 30 week target. - Across councils 70.3% of enforcement cases were concluded within 39 weeks during the first three months of 2022/23.
+This meets the statutory target of 70% but represents a decrease from the rate reported for the same period in 2021/22 (71.7%).
+Eight of the 11 councils were within target after the first three months of 2022/23.

-Northern Ireland Planning Statistics: Third Quarter 2021/22 Statistical Bulletin
+Northern Ireland Planning Statistics: First Quarter 2022/23 Statistical Bulletin